Harper Adams University: Hands Free Hectare

 Since 2016 the "Hands Free Hectare" project within the engineering department has been developing robotic farming operations.

-Ranking & Awards

-Awards
+Reputation and rankings

-The Queen's Anniversary Prizes for Further and Higher Education, winner of Innovative applications in agricultural engineering and technologies to address UK and global food security, 2017.
+In 2016 Harper Adams University was voted university of the year by WhatUni.
+The university received The Queen's Anniversary Prize for Further and Higher Education, Innovative applications in agricultural engineering and technologies to address UK and global food security, in 2017.